-Diabetes is diagnosed by a blood test.
-Most people with type 1 diabetes and many with type 2 diabetes will present with symptoms of diabetes such as increased thirst, urination and tiredness.
-Some people will also have signs of slow healing of wounds or persistent infections.
+A blood test is used to diagnose diabetes.
+Most people with type 1 diabetes and some with type 2 diabetes will develop symptoms such as increased thirst, urination and tiredness.
+Some people will also find that wounds are slow to heal or that they experience persistent infections.
 However, many people with type 2 diabetes have no symptoms at all.

-A blood test is taken from a vein and sent to a pathology lab.
-The test may be either:
+During the blood test, blood is taken from a vein and is then sent to a pathology lab for analysis.
+Tests that might be done include:

-- a fasting sugar (glucose) test - fasting is required for at least eight hours, such as eating or drinking overnight
+- A fasting sugar (glucose) test: Fasting is required for at least 8 hours, often involving not eating or drinking overnight.

 Can diabetes be diagnosed with a blood glucose meter or urine test?

-A diagnosis of diabetes should not be made only by using a blood glucose meter and finger prick, or by urine glucose test.
-Although your doctor may take a blood test with a finger prick in the consulting room, you will still need a further blood test sent to pathology to confirm the diagnosis.
+A diagnosis of diabetes should not be made using only a blood glucose meter and finger prick, or just a urine glucose test.
+Although your doctor may take a blood sample with a finger prick during your appointment, you will still need a further blood test to confirm the diagnosis.

 How will my doctor know which type of diabetes it is?

-There are other tests which can help to determine the type of diabetes, such as insulin levels and certain antibodies in the blood, but these can take several weeks to confirm.
+Several tests, including tests to measure your insulin levels and certain antibodies in the blood, can help your doctor to determine the type of diabetes you might have, but these can take several weeks to confirm.

-In the meantime, it is important that you keep in contact with your doctor and monitor your blood glucose levels.
-If you are unwell your doctor may refer you to a hospital or specialist immediately for treatment.
+In the meantime, it is important that you keep in contact with your doctor and monitor your blood glucose levels if instructed to do so.
+If you are unwell, they may refer you immediately to a hospital or specialist for treatment.